xiaoruiDong/easy_rmg_model/README.md

 # Easy RMG Model

 This depository is to provide some useful tools developed during Xiaorui's pursuing his PhD degree on Chemical Engineering (combustion chemistry).
-The majority of the scripts are based on the [RMG](https://github.com/ReactionMechanismGenerator/RMG-Py) and [ARC](https://github.com/ReactionMechanismGenerator/ARC) package developed by [Green group, MIT](http://greengroup.mit.edu/)
+The majority of the scripts are based on the [RMG](https://github.com/ReactionMechanismGenerator/RMG-Py) and [ARC](https://github.com/ReactionMechanismGenerator/ARC) package developed by [Green group, MIT](http://greengroup.mit.edu/).

 ## Setup

-To set up this depository, you need to add this package into your PYTHONPATH.
+To set up this depository, you need to install [ARC environment](https://github.com/ReactionMechanismGenerator/ARC/blob/master/environment.yml) by `Anaconda` or `Miniconda`.
+Besides, you also need to add this package into your PYTHONPATH.
 For example, if the depository is cloned to your home directory `~/easy_rmg_model`, please append `export PYTHONPATH=$PYTHONPATH:~/easy_rmg_model`.

 ## Licence